Genusbiz/docs/users/search-and-refine/search-for-objects.md

 ![ID7843B21539454C5C.jpg](media/ID7843B21539454C5C.jpg)

-Use the format <span style="FONT-STYLE: italic"><field name>:<search word>, where the field name is case insensitive and is typed without spaces.
+Use the format `<field name>:<search word>`, where the field name is case insensitive and is typed without spaces.

 **Search Pane**
 To specify a search in more detail, open the Search Pane by clicking the View Search Pane button to the right of the search field, or by pressing CTRL+F3\.